FOR PARENTS & GUARDIANS

 Will my student receive any training?

-All ORU Missions students take part in bi-monthly Missions Trainings, where they are trained and equipped on topics such as fundraising, ministry and evangelism, contact investment, sharing testimonies, spiritual warfare, cultural sensitivity, among others. will send a preparation manual filled with detailed information regarding your child's mission trip.
+All ORU Missions students take part in bi-monthly Missions Trainings, where they are trained and equipped on topics such as fundraising, ministry and evangelism, contact investment, sharing testimonies, spiritual warfare, and cultural sensitivity, among others.
+Before their trip, all teams take part in Ropes, a weekend-long (Spring Break teams) or week-long (Summer teams) intensive training including team-building, ministry preparation, safety scenarios, and evangelism training.
 Hands-on training will take place with the ministry partner once the team arrives at their destination.

 How qualified are the leaders of my student's mission trip?